Topical steroid

 Topical steroids are the topical forms of corticosteroids.
-Topical steroids are the most commonly prescribed topical medications for the treatment of rash, eczema, and dermatitis.
+Topical steroids are the most commonly prescribed topical medications for the treatment of rash and eczema.
 Topical steroids have anti-inflammatory properties and are classified based on their skin vasoconstrictive abilities.
 There are numerous topical steroid products.
 All the preparations in each class have the same anti-inflammatory properties but essentially differ in base and price.

-Side effects may occur from long-term topical steroid use.
+Side effects may occur from sudden discontinuation and prolonged, continuous use can lead to skin thinning.
+Intermittent use of topical steroids for atopic dermatitis is safe and does not cause skin thinning.

 Medical uses

 Weaker topical steroids are utilized for thin-skinned and sensitive areas, especially areas under occlusion, such as the armpit, groin, buttock crease, and breast folds.
 Weaker steroids are used on the face, eyelids, diaper area, perianal skin, and intertrigo of the groin or body folds.
 Moderate steroids are used for atopic dermatitis, nummular eczema, xerotic eczema, lichen sclerosis et atrophicus of the vulva, scabies (after scabiecide) and severe dermatitis.
 Strong steroids are used for psoriasis, lichen planus, discoid lupus, chapped feet, lichen simplex chronicus, severe poison ivy exposure, alopecia areata, nummular eczema, and severe atopic dermatitis in adults.

+For treating atopic dermatitis, newer (second generation) corticosteroids, such as fluticasone propionate and mometasone furoate, are more effective and safer than older ones.
+They are also generally safe and do not cause skin thinning when used intermittently to treat atopic dermatitis flare-ups.
+They are also safe when used twice a week for preventing flares (also known as weekend treatment).
+Applying once daily is enough as it is as effective as twice or more daily application.

 To prevent tachyphylaxis, a topical steroid is often prescribed to be used on a week on, week off routine.
 Some recommend using the topical steroid for 3 consecutive days on, followed by 4 consecutive days off.
 Long-term use of topical steroids can lead to secondary infection with fungus or bacteria (see tinea incognito), skin atrophy, telangiectasia (prominent blood vessels), skin bruising and fragility.

 The use of the finger tip unit may be helpful in guiding how much topical steroid is required to cover different areas of the body.